LOCATION: 1106 E Street, Lincoln, NE 68508

 Capitol Prayer Walk

-Pray for state leaders and the Legislature at the State Capitol on the 3rd Saturday from 10–11:30 AM.
+Pray for state leaders and the Legislature at the State Capitol on the third Saturday from 10–11:30 AM.

 Meet at the east entrance of the Capitol.
 Brief updates will be provided before praying at strategic locations inside of the Capitol and concluding at the Legislative Chambers.